-Recognizing the Importance of Community Activity
+Recognising the Importance of Community Activity

 Julie believes that the well-being of our communities is not solely the responsibility of the National Health Service.
-Governments need to recognize that community activity, including the arts and culture, can play a critical role in promoting good health and well-being.
+Governments need to recognise that community activity, including the arts and culture, can play a critical role in promoting good health and well-being.

 With many countries facing budget cuts, Julie stresses the importance of strengthening communities through a range of provisions that allow people to come together and engage in activities that promote well-being.
-This is where social prescribing can be useful demonstrating one way of developing culture and well-being in the communities.
+This is where culture-based social prescribing can be useful demonstrating one way of developing culture and well-being in the communities.

 - Julie Ward

-Social Prescribing and Community Well-being
+Culture-based Social Prescribing and Community Well-being

 Social prescribing refers to a range of non-medical interventions, such as community activities and the arts, that healthcare providers can recommend to patients as a means of promoting their overall health and well-being.

-For Julie Ward, social prescribing is a critical tool in promoting community well-being.
+For Julie Ward, culture-based social prescribing is a critical tool in promoting community well-being.
 By providing people with access to community activities, we can help them develop stronger social connections and build a sense of belonging, both of which are essential for maintaining good mental health.

 Julie also highlights the need for governments to properly fund community organisations that already take care of people and their well-being.
-While social prescribing is a powerful tool for promoting community well-being, it requires government investment to ensure that communities have access to the resources they need to thrive.
+While culture-based social prescribing is a powerful tool for promoting community well-being, it requires government investment to ensure that communities have access to the resources they need to thrive.

 “In Jack Drum Arts, we were already running participatory arts workshops with a wide variety of different people.
 We were working with people with long-term unemployment and young people struggling with teenage angst and anxiety and maybe their identity also – frankly – people struggling with life.”